 Before singing “I Come With Joy” read verses 2 and 3 with the congregation following along in their hymnals.
 Note the appropriateness of singing those verses on World Communion Sunday.

 Point to the Jamaican source of the music for “Let Us Talents and Tongues Employ.”
-If possible add Jamaican drums to the accompaniment.
+If possible add Jamaican drums or simple rhythm instruments to the accompaniment.

-U Go to Painted Prayer Book for a collage picture of people of all ages and ethnicities gathered around a table. ($15.)
+~ Go to Jan Richardson Images for a collage picture of people of all ages and ethnicities gathered around a table. ($15.)
 While you are there, take time to explore Jan’s other work.
-I am a regular visitor at her lectionary based website at http://paintedprayerbook.com/.
+I am a regular visitor at her lectionary based website at The Painted Prayerbook.